Tennis, Miami Masters: Rohan Bopanna and Matthew Ebden win second title of season

 Both pairs had a few chances in the first set to break their opponent’s serve, but Bopanna and Ebden converted one break point in the 11th game off Dodig’s serve to take a 6-5 lead.
 However, they were broken in the next game despite having two set points, pushing the opening set into a tie break.

-Krajicek and Dodig raced to a 3-0 lead and then ensured that despite the Indo-Australian pair fighting back, they took the first set 7-6(3).
+Krajicek and Dodig raced to a 3-0 lead and then ensured that despite the Indo-Australian pair fighting back, they won the tiebreak 7-3.

 Bopanna and Ebden came back strongly in the second set and soon had a 3-0 lead after breaking Dodig’s serve in the second game.
-This break point proved to be the turning point as the duo levelled the match at 1-set all.
+This break point proved to be the turning point as the duo levelled the match.

 In the match tie-break, neither side could hold on to the lead for too long.
-But at 6-6, the Indo-Australian pair then surged forward to clinch the tie-break 10-6 and win the title.
+But at 6-6, the Indo-Australian pair surged forward to clinch the tie-break 10-6 and win the title.

 Bopanna is the first Indian champion of the Miami Masters after Leander Paes won it with his Czech partner Radek Stepanek back in 2012.

-“I think that is what everyone plays for, they want to be at the highest level and want to play at the top,” said the 44-year-old player.
+“I think that is what everyone plays for, they want to be at the highest level and want to play at the top,” said Bopanna.

 “When you win a tournament and you reach the top of the rankings, you’re the best in the world.
-It’s a beautiful moment and you know, those 20-30 years of hard work you have put into is the reason why I am enjoying it right now and I’m really happy.
-Without hard work.
-I don’t think anything for anyone in any field is possible.”
+It’s a beautiful moment and you know, those 20-30 years of hard work you have put into is the reason why I am enjoying it right now and I’m really happy.”